vercel/next.js/errors/invalid-segment-export.md

 Your [layout](https://beta.nextjs.org/docs/api-reference/file-conventions/layout) or [page](https://beta.nextjs.org/docs/api-reference/file-conventions/page) inside the app directory exports an invalid field.
 In these files, you're only allowed to export a default React component, or [Segment Configuration Options](https://beta.nextjs.org/docs/api-reference/segment-config) for layout and pages, such as `revalidate`, `generateStaticParams`, etc.

-Other custom export fields are not allowed to avoid typos, as well as using names that can be used as new options by Next.js in the future.
+Other custom exports are not allowed to catch misspelt configuration options and prevent conflicts with future options.

 #### Possible Ways to Fix It